caprover/caprover/docs/troubleshooting.md

 ## Cannot connect <ip_server>:3000?
 There is a whole set of reasons for this.

 First you need to make sure that CaptainDuckDuck is running on your server.
 To check this, ssh to your server and run `docker service ps captain-captain --no-trunc`.
 You might see Captain is getting restarted constantly due to an error.
 Fix the issue and retry.
-See here for example: https://github.com/githubsaturn/captainduckduck/issues/14
+For example, see [here](https://github.com/githubsaturn/captainduckduck/issues/14#issuecomment-345447689)

 Linode for example is notorious for [this kind of problem](https://github.com/docker/machine/issues/2753#issuecomment-171822791) and [this](https://github.com/docker/machine/issues/2753#issuecomment-188353704)